Schwartz-Zha/VIRS_report/hardware/GuideToBuildADLWorkstation.md

 conda install pytorch torchvision cudatoolkit=10.1 -c pytorch
 ```
 It turns out that when intalling cuda, it will also install a linux-friendly Nvidia driver automatically.

+* For multi-user situation, it's recommened to install a [Docker Engine](https://docs.docker.com/install/linux/docker-ce/ubuntu/) on the Linux server, because it virtualizes the Operating System so that now no user can even break the OS in a theoretically possible way.
+It also isolates the OS from virus amd worm attack.